Rosemary Griggs banner

 This was probably the first time the people of England had seen the farthingale, perhaps with the hoops visible on the outside as in this early painting by Pedro García de Benabarre, (Salome from the St John Retable, Catalonia, 1470–1480. )

-A week of festivities, tournaments and feasting followed the wedding, before Catherine and Arthur left for Ludlow where they would make their home.
-Sadly the young couple did not have long together.
-Catherine was left a widow just a few months later.
+A week of festivities, tournaments and feasts followed the wedding, before Catherine and Arthur left for Ludlow, where they would make their home.
+Sadly, the young couple did not have long together.
+Catherine became a widow just a few months later.
 A long, uncertain, impoverished period followed when several times Catherine had to pawn her jewels and wardrobe in order to feed her retainers.
 But then, after his father died, in 1509, Arthur’s brother Henry, now King Henry VIII, made Catherine his first wife.

 Farthingales

 So what fashions did Catherine bring with her from Spain?
 Let’s start with that farthingale.
-The name comes from the Spanish word verdugado, (from verdugo — green wood) perhaps a reference to green osiers (willow withies) which could easily be bent into hoops, although earlier versions were stiffened with esparto grass bent into rope.
-Much later whalebone was used.
+The name comes from the Spanish word verdugado, (from verdugo — green wood) perhaps a reference to green osiers (willow withies) which bent easily into hoops, although esparto grass twisted into rope was used to stiffen earlier versions.
+Much later, whalebone came into use.

-It is said that Joan of Portugal, who married King Henry IV of Castile in 1455, was the first to use verdugados with hoops.
-Joan became notorious for her scandalous behaviour .
-As she had two illegitimate children by Pedro de Castilla y Fonseca she was supposed to have used the farthingale to cover up a pregnancy.
-When she started to use farthingales of course court fashion followed suit.
+One suggestion is that Joan of Portugal, who married King Henry IV of Castile in 1455, was the first to use verdugados with hoops.
+Joan became notorious for her scandalous behaviour.
+As she had two illegitimate children by Pedro de Castilla y Fonseca, she was supposed to have used the farthingale to cover up a pregnancy.
+Whther that is ture or not, court fashion soon followed suit, and everyone added hoops to their skirts.

-Having worn farthingales quite often, I’m not really convinced that they would have been particularly effective in hiding a growing stomach.
-To do so the hoops would need to sit much higher under the bust than in the picture.
-A rather more plausible explanation might be found in the very heavy fabrics fashionable at the Spanish court.
+Having worn farthingales often, I’m not really convinced that they would have been effective in hiding a growing stomach.
+To do so, the hoops would need to sit much higher under the bust than in the picture above.
+The very heavy fabrics fashionable amongst the ladies of the Spanish court could provide a more plausible explanation.
 Rich silks woven and embroidered with metallic threads of gold and silver and sumptuous velvets were all the rage.
-Hoops may have provided support so that voluminous quantities of these weighty and expensive fabrics could be put on display.
+Hoops may have provided support, allowing the ladies to put voluminous quantities of weighty and expensive fabrics on display.

-By the time Catherine of Aragon left Spain farthingales had been adopted by all the ladies of the Spanish court.
-However it took some years for the fashion to really take hold in England.
-Catherine probably continued to wear one when she chose to dress in Spanish style — a useful way to underline her own Royal lineage.
-Eleri Lynn tells us that in 1515 the Venetian ambassador noted that the Queen was richly dressed in the Spanish style.
-At the famous Field of Cloth of Gold meeting Catherine wore a Spanish style headdress to underline her displeasure at the Anglo-French Alliance.
-But more often she seems to have made a conscious choice to adopt English styles of dress to show herself as the English Queen and win over the people.
+By the time Catherine of Aragon left Spain, all the ladies of the Spanish court wore farthingales.
+However, it took some years for the fashion to really take hold in England.
+Catherine probably continued to wear one when, occasionally, she dressed in Spanish style.
+It was a useful way to underline her own royal lineage.
+Eleri Lynn informs us that in 1515, the Venetian ambassador recorded Queen Catherine as dressed richly in the Spanish style.
+At the famous Field of Cloth of Gold meeting, Catherine wore a Spanish-style headdress to underline her displeasure at the Anglo-French Alliance.
+But more often she seems to have made a conscious choice to adopt English styles to show herself as the English Queen and win over the people.
 She is most often depicted wearing the rather cumbersome English gable hood with her hair hidden.

 A search of the records reveals only a few further mentions of the farthingale in the first half of the sixteenth century.
-For example, in March 1519 at a mask at Greenwich Palace female dancers in fanciful "Egyptian" costumes wore black velvet gowns "with hoops from the waist downwards” which may have been farthingales.
-Later the accounts of Princess Elizabeth in 1545 describe a farthingale made of crimson Bruges satin.
-When Anne Seymour, Duchess of Suffolk asked for her clothes to be sent to her in the Tower of London in 1551 a farthingale was included in the list.
+For example, in March 1519, at a mask at Greenwich Palace, female dancers in fanciful “Egyptian” costumes wore black velvet gowns “with hoops from the waist downwards” which may have been farthingales.
+Later, the accounts of Princess Elizabeth in 1545 describe a farthingale made of crimson Bruges satin.
+When Anne Seymour, Duchess of Suffolk, asked for her clothes to be sent to her in the Tower of London in 1551, the list included a farthingale.
 Farthingales were certainly part of fashionable dress in England under Mary I, who bought and wore Spanish farthingales.

 Mary Queen of Scots also adopted the style.
-She is recorded as having had a black taffeta "verdugalle" and another of violet taffeta, and also a set of fashion dolls with 15 farthingales.
-Her wardrobe accounts show that whalebone was bought to shape her farthingales in 1562, spmewhat earlier than it appears in Queen Elizabeth’s wardrobe accounts in the 1580s.
-(Sarah A Bendall's article "Whalebone and the Wardrobe of Elizabeth 1 has much more fascinating detail on the use of whalebone)
+Historical records show that she had a black taffeta “verdugalle” and another one made of violet taffeta, as well as a set of fashion dolls with 15 farthingales.
+Her wardrobe accounts show that she bought whalebone to shape her farthingales in 1562.
+In contrast, whalebone does not appear in Queen Elizabeth’s wardrobe accounts until the 1580s.
+(Sarah A Bendall’s article “Whalebone and the Wardrobe of Elizabeth 1 has much more fascinating detail on the use of whalebone)

-The Spanish farthingale, shaped like a bell continued to be worn until it was replaced by the French, also known as the wheel or drum, farthingale which is so characteristic of portraits later in Queen Elizabeth’s reign.
-With its intricate pleating and large sleeves, which wer also often supported by farthingale type hoops, this fashion allowed even larger quantities of costly fabric to be on display.
-(See my video "Underpinnings" for more on receonstructing a french farthingale.)
+The French version, also known as the wheel or drum farthingale, replaced the Spanish farthingale, shaped like a bell, and characterises portraits later in Queen Elizabeth’s reign.
+With its intricate pleating and large sleeves, which were also often supported by farthingale type hoops, this fashion allowed even larger quantities of costly fabric to be on display.
+(See my video “Underpinnings” for more on reconstructing a French farthingale.)

 Blackwork embroidery